cacophony-wj/LeS/README.md

 **Sexuality: Your choice.**

-Only determines with sex causes your arousal level to increase if you see them naked.
+Only determines which sex causes your arousal level to increase if you see them naked.

 ###  Rebuild & Clean

 Click **Import Settings: Click Here**

-It should confirm this choice, wait for the message.
+It should confirm this choice, wait for the message after you click it.

 If you are playing _Light But Kinky_ **and** wish to experience potentially involuntary encounters with non-humanoid entities, enable _Creature Animations_ on the _Animation Settings_ page, close the menus, and wait until the _Enabled_ message appears **twice**.